easydns/chapps/README-API.md

 enforcement and/or Greylisting upon inbound emails destined for the named domain.

+**Please note:** Our best current recommendation is to use greylisting as a component of SPF enforcement, but not to turn it on as a general blanket policy for a domain.
+That is to say, set domains to enforce SPF but not to greylist.
+The SPF enforcement routine uses greylisting when an incoming SPF soft-fails its SPF check.

+For better control of unwanted email, considering enforcing DMARC as well.
+The SPF module included in CHAPPS attaches the SPF-check header to all emails it encounters, in order to ensure that it is present for DMARC.
+We have no immediate plans to incorporate DMARC enforcement into CHAPPS, but the future is large.

 ### The Rules

 A **user** object may only have one **quota** object associated to it.